smatechnologies/ibm-i-agent-docs/docs/maintenance/screens.md

   -   PTF procedures automatically adapt in cases where a PTF affects only the GPL and/or UTL libraries, and not the LSAM libraries.
 - **Post-Inst/DocRev**: These indicators are set to a value of '1' if:
   -   The PTF includes post-install procedures that must be viewed.
-  -   The PTF is associated with an update to the LSAM online help.
+  -   The PTF is associated with an update to the LSAM documentation.
 - **Applied status**: The applied status fields indicate the following:
   -   Current status: blank=not applied, A=applied, R=rolled back.
   -   Ever applied: If '1', the last applied date shows below this flag.